Aisha Mohammed (politician)

-Aisha Mohammed Mussa is an Ethiopian engineer and politician who is currently serving as Minister of Defense since 20 May 2024 for second time in that position, the first time from October 2018 to April 2019.
-She had previously served Minister of Irrigation and Lowland Areas Development from 6 October 2021.
-She previously served as Minister of Construction and Urban Development from 18 April 2019 to 6 October 2021.
+Aisha Mohammed Mussa is an Ethiopian engineer and politician who is currently serving as Minister of Defense since 20 May 2024.
+Also, she was defense minister from October 2018 to April 2019.
+Aisha had previously served Minister of Irrigation and Lowland Areas Development from 6 October 2021 and the Minister of Construction and Urban Development from 18 April 2019 to 6 October 2021.

 Early life and education

 Aisha Mohammed is a Muslim from the country's Afar Region in the north east Ethiopia.
+She was born in Berhale and grew up in Assab.
 She has a degree in Civil Engineering and a masters in Transformational Leadership and Change.

 Career

 Aisha Mohammed is a civil engineer and previously served as construction minister.
 She also served as Minister of Tourism and Culture.
 She was appointed Defence Minister by Prime Minister Abiy Ahmed on 16 October 2018, one of ten women appointed to the twenty member cabinet, making Ethiopia and Rwanda the only African countries to have equal gender representation in their cabinets.
 Mohammed was the country's first female defence minister.
 On 18 April 2019, she was appointed Minister of Urban Development and Construction.
 On 20 May 2024, she has been serving as Minister of Defense again.